 Summer of 2018 I had the opportunity to visit Rome, one of my favorite cities.
 While there I took a half-day workshop with a fused glass artist where I created my first fused glass piece.

-I can’t even put my finger on why it was such a catalyst, but something about the experience kicked off an avalanche of ideas.
+I can’t put my finger on why it was such a catalyst, but something about the experience kicked off an avalanche of ideas.
 I quickly learned Austin has one of the top fused glass studios in the nation.
 (Of course it does.)
 So I signed up for a class, acquired enough knowledge to start prototyping and never looked back.

 On Reflection, It’s Kismet